 Whether you are the driver or passenger, whenever you come across an accident on the road, it triggers feelings of worry and anxiety.
 How much more then if you were to be the one to experience it yourself?
 According to Lynda Matthews of the Rehabilitation Counseling Unit of the University of Sydney, around 30% of people have to deal with negative psychological responses stemming from an accident trauma.

 Symptoms of post-traumatic stress include a constant state of worry, hyperactivity, irritability, insomnia, agitation, and exhaustion.
 For the most of it, patients are unaware that they have already developed severe levels of anxiety.
+“It identifies and addresses traumatic experiences that have overwhelmed the brain’s natural coping capacity, and, as a result, have created traumatic symptoms, such as flashbacks or anxiety, or harmful coping strategies, such as isolating behavior and self-medication with alcohol or drugs.”
+Dr. Romas Buivydas, PhD, LMHC explains.
 Nevertheless, the good news is that most people overcome anxiety and here are five ways by which patients can be intentional about their recovery process:

 Consult With Your Doctor